Marcoola

 Marcoola hosts a notably older demographic compared to the national average

 Marcoola has a median age of 45, which is higher than Rest of Qld's figure of 41 and above the national average of 38.
-The age profile shows that those aged 55-64 are prominent at 16.6%, while those aged 5-14 are relatively smaller at 10.2% compared to Rest of Qld.
-This concentration of 55-64 year-olds is significantly higher than the national figure of 11.2%.
-Since the Census in 2021, the 25 to 34 age group has increased from 11.7% to 13.4%, and the 75 to 84 cohort has risen from 4.7% to 6.3%.
-Conversely, the 45 to 54 age group has decreased from 15.2% to 13.7%.
-Looking ahead to 2041, demographic projections show significant shifts in Marcoola's age structure.
-The 25 to 34 age group is expected to grow by 15%, reaching 574 people from the current 500.
-Notably, the combined 65+ age groups will account for 51% of total population growth, reflecting the area's aging demographic trend.
-In contrast, the 5 to 14 and 45 to 54 age cohorts are expected to experience population declines.
+The age profile shows that those aged 55-64 make up 16.2%, while those aged 5-14 comprise only 9.8%.
+This concentration of 55-64 year-olds is higher than the national figure of 11.2%.
+Between the 2021 Census and now, the 25 to 34 age group has increased from 11.7% to 13.7%, while the 75 to 84 cohort has risen from 4.7% to 6.7%.
+Conversely, the 45 to 54 age group has decreased from 15.2% to 13.1%, and the 55 to 64 group has fallen from 17.5% to 16.2%.
+By 2041, demographic projections indicate significant shifts in Marcoola's age structure.
+The 25 to 34 age group is expected to grow by 12 people, reaching 572 from 512.
+Notably, the combined 65+ age groups will account for 51% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 45 to 54 and 5 to 14 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age